Characteristics of dark current from an S-band rf gun with exchangeable photocathode system: Introduction

 The understanding and mitigation of dark current from the CLARA gun, and other similar guns, presents several difficulties.
-The field emission may be generated from several different parts of the inner surface of the gun, and the field emission particles have a wide ranging kinematic properties compared to the core electron beam, in particular a large spread of energies.
+The field emission may be generated from several different parts of the inner surface of the gun, and the field emission particles have wide ranging kinematic properties compared to the core electron beam, in particular a large spread of energies.
 The physical and chemical properties of the photocathode and other gun parts, particularly in the cathode area, have a strong influence on the dark current.
 However the effects are not well understood, and difficult to measure to a high degree of precision.
 Disentangling the effects on the macroscopic features of dark current, typically observed on scintillating beam diagnostics screens, is a complex problem.
 There have been several investigations of these features in different electron guns worldwide, some similar to the CLARA gun.
-For the Linac Coherent Light Source (LCLS) gun an analytical model has provided a representation of the dark current screen patterns~[\onlinecite{4441062}].
-The APEX gun at Lawrence Berkeley National Laboratory (LBNL) has investigated the dark current screen appearance and associated it to emission points in the cathode area ~[\onlinecite{PhysRevSTAB.18.013401}].
-Detailed simulations have been used in several guns to model dark current emission and transport to screens: at the Argonne Wakefield Accelerator facility (AWA) the macroscopic distribution of surface microscopic field emitters was deduced from screen measurements using these simulations and achieved a high degree of agreement with surface scanning electron microscopy measurements~[\onlinecite{PhysRevLett.117.084801}]; a similar simulation has been used to model dark current transport at POLFEL~[\onlinecite{szymczyk:fel17-wep021}]; recently a detailed study of dark current screen patterns at the PITZ gun has successfully reproduced the observed features in simulation and associated them surface locations of the cathode~[\onlinecite{SHU2021165546}].
+For the LCLS gun an analytical model has provided a representation of the dark current screen patterns~[\onlinecite{4441062}].
+The advanced photon injector experiment (APEX) gun at Lawrence Berkeley national laboratory (LBNL) has investigated the dark current screen appearance and associated it to emission points in the cathode area ~[\onlinecite{PhysRevSTAB.18.013401}].
+Detailed simulations have been used for some guns to model dark current emission and transport to screens: at the Argonne wakefield accelerator facility (AWA) the macroscopic distribution of surface microscopic field emitters was deduced from screen measurements using these simulations and achieved a high degree of agreement with surface scanning electron microscopy measurements~[\onlinecite{PhysRevLett.117.084801}]; a similar simulation has been used to model dark current transport at Polish free electron laser (POLFEL)~[\onlinecite{szymczyk:fel17-wep021}]; recently a detailed study of dark current screen patterns at the photoinjector test facility at DESY, Zeuthen site (PITZ) gun has successfully reproduced the observed features in simulation and associated them with surface locations of the cathode~[\onlinecite{SHU2021165546}].
 Modelling of the RF electromagnetic (EM) field and consideration of microscopic emission points, particularly on the surfaces of the cathode area of the guns, has been a key element of the above studies.